Skip to content

 St. Scholastica’s OT program offers hands-on training to help you learn to apply your knowledge in practical situations.
 The curriculum includes on-campus clinical experience as well as fieldwork that will give you confidence in making clinical decisions for real-life clients.
 You will leave the program with both knowledge and practical experience that will help you be ready for your future.

-• Integrate clinical experiences with academic learning and personal reflection to foster clinical reasoning and professionalism
+• Integrate clinical experiences with academics and reflection to improve reasoning and professionalism

 • Obtain clinical experience in the on-campus maurices Community Clinic